OU Campus Content Management System

 Publishing a Page

-About Recycle, Delete, & Restore
+"Unpublishing" a File: About Recycle, Delete, & Restore

+Even though, files are "published" to make them live on the production server or publish target, they are not "unpublished" to have them removed from a server.
+Pages and files can be recycled to have them removed from the web.
 Inherently, only administrators and Level 8 users can recycle and delete files, pages, directories, and assets.
 The delete permissions for Level 8 include only the files and directories to which they have access.
 Administrators can assign access rights for recycling and deleting files and pages to Level 1–7 users.
 By default the recycle bin function is configured for a site, and this allows pages on the staging server to be recycled rather than immediately and permanently deleted.
 When a page is recycled rather than deleted, it can later be restored if necessary.
 When a page is recycled on the staging server, the published derivatives are automatically deleted from production servers.
 Likewise, a file can also be solely deleted from the production server or other publish target by navigating to the Production tab or tab for the publish target, and deleting it.
 The recycle bin functionality does not extend to these servers.
 Once a file is deleted from the production server or publish target, it cannot be restored.
 It can be re-published from the main file on the staging server with any routine form of publishing, such as publish, site publish, directory publish, or scheduled publish.
 Directories cannot be recycled on staging nor on a production server.
 Directories that are deleted are immediately and permanently deleted.
 There is a multiple file recycle function.
 All or multiple files within a directory can be selected with the checkbox and the recycle bin function for multiple files can be selected.
 Then the directory can be deleted.
 Recycling files within a directory in this method enables the ability to individual restore the files from the directory.
 Restoring a file is performed from the recycle bin.
 From the recycle bin a file can be restored or permanently deleted, or the entire recycle bin can be emptied.
 For more information:

-Recycleing & Restoring
+Recycle & Restoring